 Not sure which Medicare plan works for you?
 Use our easy tool to shop, compare, and enroll in plans from popular carriers.

-Traditional Medicare does not cover annual eye exams, vision testing, or routine testing from Ophthalmologists or Optometrists unless a patient is considered high risk for certain conditions, like glaucoma.
+Does Medicare cover vision or visits to the eye doctor?
+Unfortunately, traditional Medicare does not cover annual eye exams, vision testing, or routine testing from Ophthalmologists or Optometrists unless a patient is considered high risk for certain conditions, like glaucoma, which often include glaucoma screenings.

-Seniors seeking vision coverage may consider enrolling in an optional Medicare Advantage plan, many of which cover vision testing and treatment.
+Seniors seeking Medicare vision coverage may consider enrolling in an optional Medicare Advantage plan, many of which cover vision testing and treatment from a high-quality eye doctor.

 Are you confused about what’s covered by Medicare?
 Dial (800) 950-0608 to speak with one of our available agents, or use our contact form to let us know if you’re interested in coverage for eye exams.

-The risk of developing serious vision problems – including macular degeneration, cataracts, and glaucoma – increases as Americans grow older.
+The risk of developing serious vision problems – including macular degeneration, cataracts (requiring cataract surgery), and glaucoma – increases as Americans grow older.
 The National Eye Institute recommends regular comprehensive dilated eye exams for adults age 50 and older.

 While some groups of people, including those with diabetes or a family history of eye disease, are considered higher risk for developing eye disease than others, vision problems are not always the result of genetics or symptoms of a separate medical condition.
 Some common eye issues can be resolved or prevented with regular care, and routine eye exams are an important part of health maintenance for most seniors.